Alamin-Rintu/Green-Earth-Website/README.md

 In ES6, destructuring assignment allows us to extract values from an array or object directly into variables using a short and concise syntax.

 5) Explain template literals in ES6.
-How are they different from string concatenation? template literals in ES6 are allow to
+How are they different from string concatenation?
+Template literals in ES6 are allow to
 a.
 Multi-line strings.
 b.
 String interpolation
 c.Embedded expressions